Dimev/slsg/README.md

 everything under the `[config]` section is loaded into the `config` global

 # Current TODO:
-- add warning system, via a global table
+- use crossterm for colored text in terminal
+- clippy
 - don't load package lua stdlib, use our own require instead
 - code highlighting
-- subcommands for new, build, dev
+- subcommands for new, build, dev, cookbook
+- parsing of the document types
+- markdown
+- (bib)tex parsing
-- dev server
+- finish dev server (mime types, 404 page)
+- config (404 page, minify settings)
 - docs